Goldfish pond UV clarifiers also called UV sterilizers, may be an easy option if your pond water keeps going green

 The same applies if you don’t have a filter and have only installed a UV sterilizer.
-Sterilizers have basic filters that are designed to stop large objects entering the body of the sterilizer and impeding water flow.
+Sterilizers have basic filters that are designed to stop large objects from entering the body of the sterilizer and impeding water flow.
 A sterilizer isn’t meant to be used instead of a filter.

 This is the same pond above about a week after a UV sterilizer was installed.

 The water isn't crystal clear because I'm not running a filter, but the algae bloom has been wiped out.

 I had to keep cleaning the sterilizer filter pad regularly as it kept clogging up with dead algae.

 UV sterilizers can be used for purposes other than controlling green water.
 The only problem is the water flow or gallons per hour must be much slower than is practicable for pond filtration.

 Below is a list of possible uses for UV sterilizers and the approximate GPH flow rates:

 UV clarifiers are only suitable for removing green algal blooms because of their high gph flow rates or low wattage UV lamps or both.
 UV sterilizers on the other hand, can be used for level 1 or 2 sterilization.